freqtrade/freqtrade/docs/webhook-config.md

 The url in `webhook.url` should point to the correct url for your webhook.
 If you're using [IFTTT](https://ifttt.com) (as shown in the sample above) please insert your event and key to the url.

-You can set the POST body format to Form-Encoded (default) or JSON-Encoded.
-Use `"format": "form"` or `"format": "json"` respectively.
+You can set the POST body format to Form-Encoded (default), JSON-Encoded, or raw data.
+Use `"format": "form"`, `"format": "json"`, or `"format": "raw"` respectively.
 Example configuration for Mattermost Cloud integration:

 ```json
   "webhook": {